How Long Does It Take to Receive FAFSA Money

-First-year undergraduates and first-year borrowers may be subject to an additional delay, as they may be required to wait 30 days after the first day of enrollment in order to receive student loan money.
+First-year undergraduates and first-year borrowers may be subject to an additional delay, as they may be required to wait 30 days after the first day of enrollment to receive student loan money.
 However, not all schools apply this rule.

 All first-time borrowers do have to complete Entrance Counseling before their school is allowed to distribute their loan funds.
-Graduate and professional students who are taking out PLUS loans for the first time must also complete Entrance Counseling.
+Graduate and professional students taking out PLUS loans for the first time must also complete Entrance Counseling.

-Students who have been awarded work study funds, payments will be made as work is performed, but must be made at least once per month.
+Students who have been awarded work-study funds, payments will be made as work is performed but must be made at least once per month.

 So, how long does it take to receive financial aid exactly?

-Unlike federal loans, though, private loans don't just come at one standard rate.
+Unlike federal loans, private loans don't just come at one standard rate.
 Rates and terms can vary dramatically from one lender to another and based on your financial credentials.
 If you are interested in private student loans, Juno can help you get the best possible rates by grouping you with other students and negotiating with lenders on your behalf.

 Christy Rakoczy Bieber